rytis-paskauskas/TCPCam/README.md

 This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Integrated Development Environment.
 See [installation instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step "install and setup ESP IDF") for more details about IDE.

-GCC or similar and GNU Make (or similar) for the included client.
+GCC or similar, and GNU Make or similar for the included client.

 ## Configure and build TCPCam